 Recent and On-Going Research

-This editorial strand of research continues on a number of fronts.
-I have recently edited The Cambridge Companion to British Fiction since 1945, and I’m currently editing Modernism and Close Reading (forthcoming from Oxford University Press).
-With Matthew Hart (Columbia) and Rebecca Walkowitz (Rutgers), I edit the book series Literature Now at Columbia University Press.
-The series is the first of its kind to welcome contemporary projects that are comparative and transnational in scope, as well as those focused on national and regional literary cultures.
+I have also been actively facilitating other scholars’ contributions to the flourishing field of the contemporary.
+In 2011 I established with Matthew Hart (Columbia) and Rebecca Walkowitz (Rutgers) Literature Now, a book series we co-edit for Columbia University Press.
+The series is the first of its kind to welcome projects that are comparative and transnational in scope, as well as those focused on national and regional literatures.